 And if he did, would it thrill him?
 Would it quicken his pulse with fear and guilt and revulsion?
 Or would he hesitate?
 Would he pause to reflect at the immorality of his actions, halt and consider the villainy of even thinking such damnable thoughts—the murder of innocents, the slaughter of thousands.

-He felt his trousers tighten, felt the blood in his veins seem to quicken, felt his eyes light up with a fervor that made the darkness of the cloudy night seem strangely bright, and he remembered the very moment he’d known the answer to that question.
+He felt his trousers tighten, felt the blood in his veinsquicken, felt his eyes light up with a fervor that made the darkness of the cloudy night seem strangely bright, and he remembered the very moment he’d known the answer to that question.

 No, he hadn’t hesitated.
 No, he hadn’t paused to reflect.
 No, he hadn’t felt the slightest flicker of guilt.